sameera-madushan/Simple-Lightbox/README.md

   keyboard: true
 });
 ```
-Use this in Node.js or with bundlers like Webpack or Browserify.
+Use this in Node.js or in a browser with a bundler like Webpack, Parcel, or Browserify.
+Node itself cannot render the Lightbox, so this is mainly for bundler setups that target browsers.

 ## Options